MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_feature_data_query_meta_command.md

 Type: <b>[UINT](/windows/win32/winprog/windows-data-types)</b>

 For single GPU operation, this is zero.
 If there are multiple GPU nodes, a bit is set to identify a node (the device's physical adapter).
 Each bit in the mask corresponds to a single node.
 Only 1 bit must be set.
-Refer to [Multi-adapter](/windows/win32/direct3d12/multi-engine).
+Refer to [Multi-adapter systems](/windows/win32/direct3d12/multi-engine).

 ### -field pQueryInputData